FortinetCloudCSE/fortiweb-security-foundations-201/content/01chapter/_index.md

 {{< launchdemoform labdefinition="appsec-102" >}}

-When provisioning is complete, one of the following will happen.
+When provisioning finishes, one of the following happens on this page:

-* You will receive an email with Azure environment credentials.
-Use those credentials for this environment, even if you have your own.
-* You will receive an email indicating that there are no environments available to utilize.
-In this case please try again at a later date.
-* You will receive an email indicating that the supplied email address is from an unsupported domain.
-* No email received due to an unexpected error.
-You can try again or notify the Azure CSE team.
+* **Success** — your credentials (username and sign-in info) appear directly above, and a copy is also emailed to you as a backup.
+* **Failure** — a clear error message appears (for example, an unsupported email domain, or a technical issue), along with a **Retry Provisioning** button.

 Tasks